 TABLED SB 201 – ALLOW FOR AGGREGATE NET METERING – sponsored by Sen. Jedediah Hinkle, R-Belgrade, would allow for aggregate net metering in Montana.
 This would make it possible for Montanans with multiple meters on their property, like many farmers and ranchers, to apply their net metering credits to multiple meters.
 The Senate Energy and Telecommunications Committee tabled the bill on Feb.
 23.

 MISSED TRANSMITTAL SB 247 – REQUIRE A STATE POLLINATOR REPORT – sponsored by Sen. Mike Phillips, D-Bozeman, would create the Saving Montana’s Pollinators Act to protect Montana’s native bees and other pollinators, including birds and animals, from exposure to neonicotinoid insecticides.
 These are used on seeds and plants and affect the central nervous system of the animals exposed.
 SB 247 was amended on Feb.
 23 to require the Department of Agriculture to prepare a state pollination report, rather than banning neonicotinoid insecticides.
 The Senate Agriculture, Livestock and Irrigation Committee passed the bill on Feb.
-23. This bill has missed the deadline for general bill transmittal, and is effectively dead.
+23. This bill missed the deadline for general bill transmittal.